Use "Ctrl-F" to search for specific words in this FAQ.

-Are the Centsable 22mm and Cutler-Hammer E22 pushbutton products interchangeable?
+Are the GCX 22mm and Cutler-Hammer E22 pushbutton products interchangeable?

-While the individual components like contact blocks and operators are not interchangeable between brands, the customer now has the choice between the Centsable metal version or the Cutler-Hammer plastic version.
-Both are quality products with their own unique features.
-Automationdirect.com offers replacement lamps under the Cutler-Hammer name as well as the Centsable name.
-These parts are interchangeable.
+While the individual components like contact blocks and operators are not interchangeable between brands, some of the replacement lamps are interchangeable.
 Please check individual specifications before ordering.

 FAQ ID: 711